isaacsgi/tableau-azure-cluster/readme.md

 ###Tableau Server Configuration on Primary Networked Server

 ###4.1.
-Add Server Directory to System Environmental Path
+Add Server installation Directory to System Environmental Path

  Right-click on 'This PC', select 'Properties'
  ![Right-click on 'This PC'](./images/picture44.png "Right-click on 'This PC'")